 What’s the best piece of advice you’ve been given?

 Persevere – this applies to interior design and anything, really.
-In this industry, I’ve learnt to keep going and be flexible, to edit, adjust, and approach things from different angles.
+In this industry, I’ve learned to keep going and be flexible, to edit, adjust, and approach things from different angles.
 Not giving up is good advice for interior design and for life.

 What does 2021 have in store for you and your brand?